roman-milk/roman-milk.github.io/spanked-to-submission.md

  As time wound down to 5 p.m., I was a lot more anxious for my spanking today, I couldn't believe it, but my body showed obvious signs of excitement for the upcoming humiliation.
 My pussy was wet and begging for attention, but I refused to fan the flames of my desire.
 I just needed to get the spanking over with, so I could get to my weekend, a weekend I planned to spend at home doing absolutely nothing, but relax.

  A little after 5, Ms. Audree entered my office and locked the door.
 She walked over to my loveseat and patted her stocking covered legs.
 She was dressed in a blue skirt, beige nylons, a pink shirt and a black vest.
 I approached her and without a single word, or a single protest, I lay across her knees.
 I could feel juice leaking out of my pussy as I lay over my 18-year-old black assistant.
 She lifted up my dress and still without one word being said she began to spank me.
 After about ten swats to each cheek, I was tearing up; at fifteen on each cheek I was crying, which is when it was supposed to end, but today she kept spanking me.
 Tears rained down my cheeks while she continued spanking me; my ass cheeks burning.
 During the last ten, punishment for an earlier moment of disobedience, incomprehensibly I started to feel even more aroused, and squeezed my legs together as tight as possible, to try to prevent Ms. Audree from becoming aware of my odd arousal.
 The last ten seemed to last forever as she would spank me and wait ten or twenty seconds, just long enough for me to begin to think she was done, and then add another.
 Even worse, I could not control my excitement and I started to leak onto Ms. Audree's leg.
 I felt ashamed and humiliated, getting spanked was degrading enough, but getting turned on by it was unsettling.
 When she finally finished, she still had not said one word.
 She continued to hold onto me with her one arm and started to rub my very red behind.
 Again, her touching me sent sparks to my pussy, and my legs spread on their own as more of my juices ran onto her leg.
 Her hand slid down between my ass cheeks and started to rub my outer lips, which made me let out a long low moan.
 She continued to stroke the fire between my legs, ever so slightly delving deeper into my pussy.
 I was being lifted to new heights from her gentle tender fingers, the same ones that were just spanking my ass a short time ago.
 I was completely losing all control as Ms. Audree's fingers were playing me like an instrument.
 Finally, Ms. Audree spoke, "Annie-girl, do you want me to stop or should I continue and finish what I started?"
-Report_Story #7